Skip to content

 Proxy Servers

-• The host's native Nginx instance listens only on port 8080 for the ISPConfig interface without SSL.
+• A host-level Nginx instance listens on port 8080 without SSL.

 Permission Settings

-File and directory permissions are set to ensure the web server can execute scripts while maintaining security.
+File and directory permissions are strictly set to ensure security and proper functionality.

 Location of Configuration Files and Data